 In Lombardy, though the soldiers were the prime movers, the civilian element, in the shape of the Secret Societies, took a more prominent part.
 Apart from their political ideals, the Sectaries had grievances of their own.
-Secret societies were proscribed throughout the Austrian Empire; and, even before the war was over, while the armies were still fighting on the Mincio and the Po, the civilian governor, who accompanied Bellegarde, had dismissed civil servants in Verona when they refused to resign from their Secret Societies.4 On the 27th of August the Austrian laws against the Sects were applied to Lombardy, and on the 30th of December, 1814, to Venetia; and membership of a Secret Society became a disqualification for all government employment.
+Secret societies were proscribed throughout the Austrian Empire; and, even before the war was over, while the armies were still fighting on the Mincio and the Po, the civilian governor, who accompanied Bellegarde, had dismissed civil servants in Verona when they refused to resign from their Secret Societies.4 On the 27th of August the Austrian laws against the Sects were applied to Lombardy,

-Marriott, Makers of Modern Italy, p.
+1 Marriott, Makers of Modern Italy, p.
 35.

-2 La Lafarina, vol. iv., p.
-66.

-3 Vol. iv., p.
+2 La Lafarina, vol. iv.. p.
+66. 3 Vol. iv., p.
 66.

 4 Helfert, p.
 7.